Determining Alimony in California

 • Further adding to the complexity is the decision by the State of California to allow the deduction of spousal support payments for payors and to require recipients to report payments as taxable income on their California state tax returns;

-• While inflation has eased in 2024, given the high cost of living in California, regardless of the amount of alimony being paid or received, it may be difficult for parties to make ends meet post-divorce, forcing a relocation out of state for one or both parties;
+• While inflation has eased, given the high cost of living in California, regardless of the amount of alimony being paid or received, it may be difficult for parties to make ends meet post-divorce, forcing a relocation out of state for one or both parties;

-• Adding to the cost of living challenges are mortgage rates in 2024 that are the highest they've been in nearly 20 years, making the already burdensome cost of housing for California couples, more difficult to carry;
+• Adding to the cost of living challenges are elevated mortgage rates, making the already burdensome cost of housing for California couples, more difficult to carry;

 • This topic has less to do with alimony law or guidelines and more to do with money and negotiation;